Eribakova/CS5010/README.md

 ### Preprocessing

 In order to concatenate the 25 monthly bike share files into a single data set, we assessed if there were inconsistencies in the structure of the files over time.
 We found that column headings and formats differed for files before and after May 2020.
 In most cases, however, the file format differences were not significant.
 We ran each monthly dataframe through a for-loop to standardize headings, which allowed the files to be concatenated, resulting in a file of over 5.5M records.
 Once we standardized our data, we merged in daily COVID case counts by matching dates.

-#### Figure 1.
-Standardizing column headings
+Figures 1 and 2 show the standardization of column headings and the process for merging public health data.

 ![image](https://user-images.githubusercontent.com/70774260/117550168-ccfa8b80-b00c-11eb-9731-bbc6930c5a46.png)

-#### Figure 2.
-Merging Public Health Data
 ![image](https://user-images.githubusercontent.com/70774260/117550185-ed2a4a80-b00c-11eb-85e2-c14fe658900e.png)

 ### Cleaning

 The merged dataset included numerous irregularities and missing values that had to be remedied prior to analysis.
 We eliminated trips with outlying durations spanning multiple days, where likely someone did not return a bike).
-The data set had street address information but lacked city and state, aggregates that we believed would be more closely tied to public health regulations and that would be more tractable to work with.
+The data set had street address information but lacked city and state (Figure 3), aggregates that we believed would be more closely tied to public health regulations and that would be more tractable to work with.

-#### Figure 3.
-Raw address data
 ![image](https://user-images.githubusercontent.com/70774260/117550233-38445d80-b00d-11eb-8a8e-e16fbdd0184d.png)

 We used the Python GEOPY library to extract city and state from the latitude and longitude.
 There were several issues which we solved in the following ways.